-How to Clean Car Upholstery
+How to Clean Your Car's Upholstery

-Cleaning the Upholstery in Your Car:
+Maintaining the Upholstery in Your Car

 Clean Up Spills Immediately:

-- The faster you get to spills, the better your chances of getting them out of the upholstery before they turn into stains.
+- The faster you get to spills, the better your chances of getting them out of the upholstery - before they turn into stains.

 Vacuum the Seats Regularly:

-- If you can rotate the location of the car seat on a regular basis and be sure to vacuum underneath them when you do.
+- If you can, rotate the location of the car seat on a regular basis.
+Be sure to clean and vacuum underneath them when you do.

-Limit Food and Drink:
+Limit Food and Drinks in the Vehicle

-Upholstery Stain Removal:
+Upholstery Stain Removal

-Ground in Dirt:
+Removing Ground in Dirt:

 - Treat the upholstery stain the way you would a carpet stain.
 Blot, clean with carpet cleaner and then vacuum.